 Steak Stir Fry

 This easy Steak Stir Fry recipe can be made in just 30 minutes!
-Tender beef, fresh veggies, and noodles tossed together in a delicious, savory sauce.
+Tender beef, fresh veggies, and noodles are tossed together in a delicious, savory sauce.
+The perfect recipe for busy weeknights!

 Skillet of Steak Stir Fry with a wooden spoon.

 Steak Stir Fry is always a hit with my family.
-I like to throw this together on busy nights when I need to get dinner on the table fast.
-(Be sure to read all the rave reviews in the comments below!)
-Everything is all mixed into one easy dish for minimal clean-up as well.
+I make it on busy nights when I need to get dinner on the table fast but still want a meal that feels homemade and satisfying.
+Plus, it all comes together in one pan (which means minimal cleanup)!
 So many wins with this one!

 Ingredients for Beef Stir Fry including linguine, carrots, cabbage, red peppers, onion, beef, oil, broccoli, red pepper and sesame seeds.